 The doctrine of Indoor Management protects the interest of the outsiders when they act based on the Memorandum and Articles of Association of a Company as outsiders are not bound to inquire into the regularity of internal proceedings.

 When a Public company, is collecting capital by issuing shares to the public has to issue a document called ‘Prospectus.’
 Prospectus is a document that contains information about various aspects of the company and invites the investors to buy the securities offered by the company.

 Section 2 (70) of Companies Act, 2013 defines prospectus as “any document described or issued as a prospectus and includes a Red Herring Prospectus or shelf prospectus or any notice, circular, advertisement or other document inviting offers from the public for the subscription or purchase of any securities of a body corporate.”

-The prospectus must contain true and factual disclosures as investors decide to invest based on the information given in the prospectus.
+The prospectus must contain factual disclosures as investors decide to invest based on the information given in the prospectus.